 Each year the Patient Group and Surgery staff arrange a number of social events to help raise money for new equipment and facilities at the surgery, such as blood pressure machines in the waiting room, and baby changing facilities for new Mums.
-Events include Easter and Christmas raffles, a Summer event and October Flu Clinic with information from local support services and organisations.
-The Patient Group sell raffle tickets (for the Patient Equipment Fund) and have cake sales in aid of the East Anglian Air Ambulance.
+Events include Easter and Christmas raffles, a Summer event and annual Flu Clinics with information from local support services and organisations.
+The Patient Group sell raffle tickets (for their Equipment Fund) and have cake sales in aid of the East Anglian Air Ambulance.

 Through this and other fundraising events, the PPG have been able to improve the surgery facilities, update equipment and improve the general wellbeing for our Patients visiting the surgery.

 The meetings also have information sessions, where groups such as Dementia Friends and Medical Detection Dog staff and volunteers outline their services.
-If you'd like us to invite a specific support group to a meeting, please contact Loraine Harris, the Practice Manager on 01480 860770.
+If you'd like us to invite a specific support group or present your own group at a meeting, please contact Loraine Harris, the Practice Manager on 01480 860770.